-“The public work of historians” was the focus of the plenary session at our recent annual meeting.
-Some of us argue that such work can, and ought to, include participation in public culture and in policy discourse.
 As historians, we have a particular angle of vision, as well as expertise relating to how almost any contemporary issue fits into a broader arc of change over time.
 Are we doing enough?
 Can we do more?
-Two of our colleagues have spoken out recently in the Chronicle of Higher Education (here and here).

 This week we note an upcoming registration deadline for the NHA Annual Meeting and Humanities Advocacy Day, new errors found in a Virginia history textbook, history teaching in Britian, and advice for those interviewing for jobs at the annual meeting.
 We also link to an article on U.S. population migration over the past century, thoughts on citing e-books, some belated holiday history, and a look at the brutality of Medieval warfare.

 Article By: David Darlington, Elisabeth Grant, and Robert B. Townsend